SomeshRathore/Resources/README.md

 # Resources
-This repository is for revesioning the Notes.
+This repository provides the fundamental notes of below technologies.